2600hz/docker/README.md

 hosts.sh >> /etc/hosts
 ```

-You need hosts file to access Kazoo UI by http://monster-ui.kazoo, and in turn it needs access to http://kazoo.kazoo:8000.
+You need to append /etc/hosts file to access Monster UI by URL http://monster-ui.kazoo:3000, and in turn it needs access to http://kazoo.kazoo:8000.

 Please note each container run.sh and build.sh scripts should be run inside their respective folders.